Giannis Papadopoulos (footballer, born 1989)

 Giannis Papadopoulos (Γιάννης Παπαδόπουλος; born 9 March 1989) is a Greek former professional footballer who played as a midfielder.

 He was the captain of the Greece under-19 team.
 He played in a central midfield role predominantly, although he was capable of playing as a left midfielder and also as an attacking midfielder.

 Club career

 Iraklis

 Papadopoulos started out his career at Iraklis as a trainee.
-His second season was a very impressive one, catching the eye of major Greek teams in 2007–08, which eventually earned him a move to Olympiacos on 3 June 2008.
+His second season was a very impressive one, catching the eye of major Greek clubs in 2007–08, which eventually earned him a move to Olympiacos on 3 June 2008.
 The transfer fee was thought to be around 800,000 euros.

 Olympiacos

-On 5 October 2008, Papadopoulos became a man as he made his Olympiakos debut as a substitute for teammate Dudu Cearense against city rivals AEK Athens.
+On 5 October 2008, Papadopoulos became a man as he made his Olympiacos debut as a substitute for teammate Dudu Cearense against rivals AEK Athens.
 He impressed, having played a creative role in the second goal of Olympiakos' 2–0 win.

 Dynamo Dresden

 After he had terminated his contract with Olympiacos in July 2011, he moved to Dynamo Dresden.
 On 12 August 2011, he made his debut in a 4–0 home win over Union Berlin.
 His first year in 2.
 Bundesliga was an impressive one having 24 appearances, 15 as a starter.
 However, he spent most of the 2012–13 season as a substitute, therefore after he had terminated his contract with Dynamo Dresden in July 2013.